IBM/ibm-satellite-storage/config-templates/aws/aws-ebs-csi-driver/0.8.2/README.md

 ## Prerequisites
 **Planning consideration for Infra Admin**
--  For better IOPS and throughput, use instance built on *Nitro System*.
+-  For better IOPS and throughput, create a *Nitro System* instance.
 Refer to https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html

 **Planning consideration for Location Admin**
-- The driver requires IAM permission to talk to Amazon EBS to manage the volume on user's behalf.
-Create an IAM user with proper permission and get *AWS Access Keys*.
-Refer to https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html
+- The driver requires IAM permission to manage Amazon EBS volumes.
+Create an IAM user with proper permission and get your *AWS Access Key*.
+For more information about how to retrieve your access key, see the [AWS IAM docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)

 - Volume type *io2* requires iopsPerGB, default is set to *10 IOPS/GB*.
   To set different value for iopsPerGB, refer to https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html